The Drying Kinetics and CFD Multidomain Model of Cocoa Bean Variety CCN51

 Abstract:

 The CCN51 cocoa bean variety is known for being highly resistant to diseases and temperature variation and for having a relatively low cultivation risk for the producers.
 In this work, a computational and experimental study is performed to analyze the mass and heat transfer within the bean when dried by forced convection.
 A proximal composition analysis is conducted on the bean testa and cotyledon, and the distinct thermophysical properties are determined as a function of temperature for an interval between 40 and 70 °C. A multidomain CFD simulation, coupling a conjugate heat transfer with a semiconjugate mass transfer model, is proposed and compared to the experimental results based on the bean temperature and moisture transport.
-The numerical simulation pbkp_redicts the drying behavior well and yields average relative errors of 3.5 and 5.2% for the bean core temperature and the moisture content versus the drying time, respectively.
+The numerical simulation predicts the drying behavior well and yields average relative errors of 3.5 and 5.2% for the bean core temperature and the moisture content versus the drying time, respectively.
 The moisture diffusion is found to be the dominant mechanism in the drying process.
-Moreover, a diffusion approximation model and given kinetic constants present a good pbkp_rediction of the bean’s drying behavior for constant temperature drying conditions between 40 and 70 °C.
+Moreover, a diffusion approximation model and given kinetic constants present a good prediction of the bean’s drying behavior for constant temperature drying conditions between 40 and 70 °C.

 Año de publicación: